Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 Thigh – 81 cm

-First place in the Mr. Olympia - 6 times.
+First place at the Mr. Championship Olympia – 6 times.

-At 18, Phil Heath enters the university and is accepted into the basketball team as a shooter.
-As Phil himself admits, he did a lot of weights, pumped the press and ran to somehow compensate for his small growth with good physical fitness.
+At the age of 18, Phil Heath enters the university and is accepted into the basketball team as a shooter.
+As Phil himself admits, he did a lot of weight training, pumped up his abs and ran in order to somehow compensate for his small height with good physical fitness.

-In 2002, Claude Grul came to Heath University as a guest.
+In 2002, Claude Groul came to Heath University as a guest.
 After the performance, Grul invited the guys to measure their hands.
 Phil came on stage, and everyone noticed that his hands were not much inferior to Grul's.
-At the end, Claude Grul approached Phil Heath and said that he had a lot of potential, that he was "gifted".
-From that moment on, Phil decides to seriously engage in bodybuilding and perform, besides, he was finishing his studies, and he had no prospects in basketball.
+At the end, Claude Groul approached Phil Heath and said that he had great potential, that he was “gifted.”
+From that moment, Phil decided to seriously take up bodybuilding and perform; besides, he was finishing his studies, and he had no prospects in basketball.

 Phil Heath's career is developing at a very fast pace.
-In 2004, he moved up to 102 kg and won the NPC Colorado State 2004 championship for the second time.
-In 2005, he competes at the NPC Junior National tournament and wins it, taking 1st place, and with it he receives a PRO card.
+In 2004, he moved up to the 102 kg category and won the NPC Colorado State 2004 championship for the second time.
+In 2005, he competed at the NPC Junior National tournament and won it, taking 1st place, and with it he received a PRO card.

-In 2006, Phil Heath competes for the first time in the New York Pro 2006 championship and also wins it, taking first place.
-Phil rushes like a tank, winning championship after championship, and finally his dream is forgotten when he competes for the first time in 2008 at the Mr. Olympia 2008 championship and takes 3rd place, losing to his friend Jay Cutler and who took 1st place .
+In 2006, Phil Heath competed for the first time at the New York Pro 2006 championship and also won it, taking first place.
+Phil rushes like a tank, winning championship after championship and finally his dream is forgotten when for the first time in 2008 he competes at the Mr. Olympia 2008 championship and takes 3rd place, losing to his friend Jay Cutler, who took 1st place .

-For the first time, Phil Heath wins the Mr. Olympia Championship in 2011.
-His old dream comes true and he decides in 2012 to defend his title no matter what.
-To do this, he works hard on his weaknesses, pecs and calves.
-His favorite exercise was for chest and lagging lower legs.
+For the first time, Phil Heath won the Mr. Olympia Championship in 2011.
+His old dream comes true and he decides to defend his title in 2012 no matter what.
+To do this, he works hard on his weak points, pectoral muscles and calves.
+His favorite exercise was for the chest and for the lagging legs.

-At the 2012 Mr. Olympia championship, for the first time, a serious confrontation flares up between the reigning champion Phil Heath and the contender for his title,.
-However, Phil Heath defends his title, leaving Kai Green in 2nd place. takes 3rd place.
+At the Mr. Olympia 2012 championship, for the first time, a serious confrontation flared up between the current champion Phil Heath and the contender for his title.
+However, Phil Heath defends his championship title, leaving Kai Green in 2nd place. takes 3rd place.

-The confrontation between Phil Heath and Kai Green did not stop in 2013 and 2014, in which Phil managed to defend his champion title.
+The confrontation between Phil Heath and Kai Greene did not stop in 2013 and 2014, in which Phil managed to defend his champion title.

-With another victory at the Mr. Olympia championship in 2016, Phil Heath managed to repeat the result of the legendary - 6 victories in a row at Olympia.
+With another victory at the Mr. Olympia championship in 2016, Phil Heath managed to repeat the legendary result - 6 victories in a row at Olympia.

 Phil Heath is an American professional bodybuilder.
-He got many wins in the US Championship in 2005, in 2006 in Colorado and New York, and in 2008 in Ironman Pro.
-However, the most significant victory is the first place in the competition Mr. Olympia 2010 and 2011.
+He received multiple wins in the US Championship in 2005, 2006 in Colorado and New York, and in 2008 in the Ironman Pro.
+However, the most significant victory is first place in the Mr. Olympia 2010 and 2011 competition.

 Phil Heath(Phil Heath) USA